iola1999/iola1999.github.io/_posts/2021-04-11-virtual-scrolling-of-long-list.markdown

 To make the list items the correct distance from the top, consider the following two positioning methods.

-One is to dynamically modify the `height, margin-top` of the second div so that the sum is equal to the fixed height of the entire list.
+One is to dynamically modify the `height, margin-top` of the second `div` so that the sum is equal to the fixed height of the entire list.
 Then render only those list items in the visible area.
-The first item rendered is actually right next to the top of the second div (not counting margin-top).
+The first item rendered is actually right next to the top of the second `div` (with `margin-top`).

-Another option is to set the second div to a fixed height and `position: relative`, set the list item to the style `position: absolute`, and set the `top` style to make it appear in the correct position.
+Another option is to set the second `div` to a fixed height and `position: relative`, set the list item to the style `position: absolute`, and set the `top` style to make it appear in the correct position.

 ### Implementation